Politics1 Directory

 The Living Room Candidate - The American Museum of the Moving Image presents this great online museum of Presidential campaign TV commercials.
 The ads - which cover every election since 1952 (Ike vs. Stevenson) - are an amazing resource.

-© 1997 et seq - by Ron Gunzburger.
-All rights reserved.
+© 1997 et seq.
+Politics1.com.
 Contents can be quoted with attribution.